silentdance/ram/intl.en-US/Product Introduction/Features.md

 # Features {#concept_thl_ct2_xdb .concept}

-RAM helps you with **user identity management** and **resource access management**.
-Features are shown as follows:

-## Manage RAM users and their access keys {#section_wsz_dt2_xdb .section}
+RAM allows you to create and manage multiple identities under an Alibaba Cloud account and to attach different policies to different identities or identity groups.
+That is, RAM grants different resource access permissions to different RAM users.

-Under your Alibaba Cloud account, you can create and manage RAM users and their access keys, and enable or disable MFA devices for RAM users.
+-   You can create and manage RAM users and their access keys under your Alibaba Cloud account and attach or deactivate MFA devices for them.

-## Grant access permissions to RAM users {#section_xsz_dt2_xdb .section}

-You can attach one or more authorization policies to a user, a user group or a role, to grant necessary operation permissions on specified resources.
+-   You can attach one or more policies to a RAM user or a RAM user group to restrict users' operation permissions for Alibaba Cloud resources.

-## Restrict user access to cloud resources {#section_ysz_dt2_xdb .section}

-You can specify that users use security channels \(such as SSL\) to request access to specific cloud resources at a designated time or from a specified source IP address.
+-   You can specify that RAM users use security channels \(for example, SSL\) to operate on the specified Alibaba Cloud resources at a specified time or from specified source IP addresses.

-## Authorize roles for external account identities {#section_zsz_dt2_xdb .section}

-You can associate RAM roles with external identity systems \(such as your local enterprise domain accounts, or your app accounts\).
-In this way, you can directly use an external identity to log on to a RAM role to access the Alibaba Cloud console or an API.

-## Centrally control cloud resources {#section_atz_dt2_xdb .section}

-You can control the instances and data created by RAM users in a centralized manner.
-Therefore, when a user leaves your organization, these instances and data are still under your full control.
+-   You can centrally control the instances and data created by RAM users.
+Therefore, when a user leaves your organization, you can still fully control the user's instances and data.

-## Consolidate bills {#section_btz_dt2_xdb .section}

-Your account receives a single bill for all expenses incurred from resource operations performed by all RAM users.
+-   You can implement Single Sign On \(SSO\), such as user-based SSO or role-based SSO, between your enterprise IdPs and Alibaba Cloud.